-Cisco Cloudlock utilizes various machine learning techniques to surface potential threats from various categories focusing on Locations, IPs and Users Login Activity.
+Cisco Cloudlock utilizes various techniques to surface potential threats from various categories which focus on Locations, IPs and Users Login Activity.
 Cloudlock’s approach involves two phases: the Learning & Profiling phase and the Detection phase.

 The Learning & Profiling phase identifies patterns of use in the population using a customer’s platform.
 This process employs clustering algorithms such as k-means and mean shift.